 - Season 22: Season of [Redacted]

 - Season 27: Season of [Redacted]

 Currently, Destiny 2 Seasons are only accessible during the year they are released.
-For example, Seasons released during The Witch Queen era (Season 16 – 19) won’t be accessible once the Lightfall expansion kicks off Year 6 of Destiny with another full year of seasonal content.
+For example, Seasons released during The Witch Queen era (Season 16 – 19) won’t be accessible anymore, while the Lightfall expansion kicks off Year 6 of Destiny with another full year of seasonal content.

-Nevertheless, if you wish to catch up on the Destiny 2 story, you can watch or read about the stories prior to The Witch Queen era, and play Seasons 16 – 19 first hand before they disappear once the Destiny 2 Lightfall release date rolls around.
+Nevertheless, if you wish to catch up on the Destiny 2 story, you can watch or read about the stories prior to the Lightfall era now that the Destiny 2 Lightfall release date is upon us.

 That’s everything you need to know to make sure you’re experiencing the Destiny 2 campaign order correctly.
 Unfortunately, much of it is no longer accessible in-game.
 On the bright side, the Lightfall year content is some of the best yet, including the Destiny 2 Defiant Battlegrounds, Destiny 2 Vex Incursion Zone, and the challenging but rewarding Destiny 2 Vex Strike Force public event in Neomuna.